RaspberryPiFoundation/weather-station/README.md

   The following text commands can be used:

-  - `RAIN`: displays the Rainfall in ml
+  - `RAIN`: displays rainfall in ml
   - `WIND`: displays average wind speed in kph
   - `GUST`: displays wind gust speed in kph
-  - `RESET`: resets the rain gauge and the anemometer interrupt counts
+  - `RESET`: resets the rain gauge and the anemometer interrupt counts to zero
   - `BYE`: quits

   Use the `BYE` command to quit.